What Is Insurance Bundling and How Do Multi-Policy Discounts Work?

 The mechanics are straightforward: when you add a second policy, the insurer reduces the base rate on each policy by a set percentage.
 Some carriers apply the discount only to one policy (usually auto), while others split the savings across both.
 The discount is typically locked in as long as both policies remain active with the carrier, which also incentivizes long-term loyalty.

-How Much Can You Save by Bundling Home and Auto Insurance?
+How Much Can You Save by Bundling Home and Auto Insurance in 2026?

-Savings vary widely by insurer, location, and personal profile, but most consumers can expect to save 10% to 40% when bundling home and auto insurance.
-Here's a look at what top carriers advertise:
+Savings vary widely by insurer, location, and personal profile, but most consumers can expect to save 10% to 25% when bundling home and auto insurance, with a commonly cited industry benchmark of about 15% on average.
+Here's a look at what top carriers advertise for 2026:

 |---|---|